 good stuff in a terrible bottle

 I’m listening to “Paradise Circus” by Massive Attack while I’m typing this.
-And here’s what my notes say: Tajikistan vodka was super cheap.
+I’m reading my notes, and here’s what they say: Tajikistan vodka was super cheap.
 I got 500ml for around 4€, but then the same goes for most vodka brands from Central Asia.
 They are affordable as hell.
 Seems a bit unfair to most other markets.
 But what can you do?

-How fast are you supposed to drink this?
+how fast are you supposed to drink this?

 They could have at least made sure the label doesn’t come off that easily, and give the bottle a screw cap or a cork or whatever, not just a little flap that you can never close again once you’ve opened it.
 Or is everyone supposed to finish the whole bottle at once?
-Hated the bottle design: 2/10.
+I hated the bottle design.